-There are no formal EKG technician training and certification regulations in the state of Mississippi.
-While there are few state and federal government requirements for technicians, many employers have adopted their own standards for the level of knowledge and skills that an individual must possess in order to provide direct patient care.
-In addition, technicians are classified as unlicensed assistive personnel (UAP) who are subject to rules and regulations affecting the delegation of nursing tasks as established by the Mississippi Board of Nursing.
+There are no formal legislative EKG technician training and certification requirements in the state of Mississippi.
+While there are few state and federal laws affecting technicians, many of the employers in the state have developed their own standards for the level of knowledge and skills that an applicant must have in order to provide patient care.
+Technicians may also be classified as unlicensed assistive personnel (UAP) who are subject to rules and regulations affecting the delegation of tasks as established by the Mississippi Board of Nursing.

 Mississippi Code § 73-15-17 states that a registered nurse (RN) must be accountable for the quality of care provided by unlicensed members of the medical team.
 The RN is allowed to assign specific nursing duties and treatments to other qualified personnel based on educational preparation, experience, knowledge credentials, competency, physical, and emotional ability to perform the duties.
 As a condition of the delegation of duties, the RN must appraise the care given by the licensed nursing staff and auxiliary workers under the licensee’s direction as well as provide guidance and assistance as needed.

 The delegation of patient care responsibilities to unlicensed personnel carries a significant amount of liability in the event that quality of care is compromised.
 For this reason, Mississippi requires that a registered nurse assume full and complete responsibility for the clinical nursing record which reflects the patient’s care and progress.
 In general, the nurse may delegate any or all of the recording of care given and the observations made to assistants who have rendered the service to patients.
 The nurse remains accountable for communicating patient outcomes and medical interventions to other members of the patient care team.